moj-analytical-services/user-guidance/source/documentation/information-governance.md

 * The Public Trustee
 * Prisons and Probation Ombudsman (PPO)

-The Data Privacy Team (privacy@justice.gov.uk) should be able to advise you.
+The Data Protection Team (dataprotection@justice.gov.uk) should be able to advise you.

 #### Privacy Notice

-You should also check if a [privacy notice](https://ico.org.uk/for-organisations/guide-to-data-protection/guide-to-the-general-data-protection-regulation-gdpr/individual-rights/right-to-be-informed/) already exists (privacy@justice.gov.uk should be able to advise).
+You should also check if a [privacy notice](https://ico.org.uk/for-organisations/guide-to-data-protection/guide-to-the-general-data-protection-regulation-gdpr/individual-rights/right-to-be-informed/) already exists (dataprotection@justice.gov.uk should be able to advise).
 A privacy notice provides information to individuals about how and why their personal data is being collected and processed.

 If a privacy notice already exists, you should update it to reflect use of the Analytical Platform.
 In particular, you should ensure the privacy notice informs individuals that their data will be: